 Supplies a default value for an input argument if one is not supplied in the method call.
 DEFAULT may not be specified for arguments with modes IN OUT or OUT.

 '''

 program body

 '''

-The declarations and SPL statements that comprise the body of the function or procedure.
+The pragma, declarations, and SPL statements that comprise the body of the function or procedure.
+The pragma may be PRAGMA AUTONOMOUS_TRANSACTION to set the function or procedure as an autonomous transaction.